gointollc/game-server-manager/README.md

 `GET /`: Basic html index for stray browsers

 `GET /robots.txt`: [Robots file](http://www.robotstxt.org/) to limit crawlers from grabbing up any information from the API.

+## License

+This software is released under the GNU Public License v3.
+Please see [LICENSE.txt] for the full text of the license.